 Our licesnsed technicians help businesses identify and install the correct type of fire extinguishers for their facility per NFPA codes and local AHJ requirements.
 We inspect each device thoroughly and teach employees how to use hand-operated fire extinguishers effectively.
 We also carry monitored fire extinguishers that electronically check for pressure, obstructions, and extinguisher removal.
 You are notified as soon as the extinguisher is removed from its mount, whether intentional or accidental.

-All commercial businesses have fire extinguishers and Impact has a program designed to meet your requirements.
 Portable units require annual maintenance and monthly inspection.
-Many of our customers have us train their employees to perform the monthly quick check and we provide the annual maintenance, recharges, and testing as necessary.
-Some of our customers want us to take care of the entire program, and we have the personnel and the cost-effective plan to meet your needs.
-Our preventative maintenance program (PM) can ensure you are compliant and ready for any emergency.
+Many of our customers have us train their employees to perform the quick monthly check, and we provide the yearly maintenance, recharges, and testing as necessary.
+Some of our customers want us to manage the entire program, and we have the personnel and the cost-effective plan to meet your needs.

 - Hydrostatic testing

 If an inspection uncovers fire extinguisher problems, trained technicians will perform vital preventive maintenance to fix critical issues and sustain peak performance.
 Proper fire extinguisher maintenance helps extend the lifespan of your safety equipment and ensure regulatory compliance.
 Our trained technicians maintain all types of fire extinguishers, including:

 - Wet chemical

 An expired, undercharged or depressurized fire extinguisher endangers your personnel and property.
 Licensed technicians will conduct internal examination and fire extinguisher recharging six and twelve years from the date of manufacture to ensure your devices are functional and compliant.
 Our trained technicians will recharge your equipment: